ANNO 1308

 besöksmål bohus fästning linjerad vattenstämpel

-At the beginning of the 17th century, disputes flare up between Sweden and Denmark/Norway, in the so-called The Kalmar War.
-The king of Denmark, Christian IV, now moves several cities so that they will be near a fortress for protection.
-In 1611, the Swedes burn down Kungahälla, which at this time is located further out along Nordre älv.
-Instead of building up the city, Christian IV orders that the city be built up near Bohu, on the fortress islet.
-A decision that would cost more than it tasted.
-The city only came to be here for about 30 years, then it was burned.
-Don’t miss the exhibition about Christian IV and Ny-Kungälv!
+In the early 1600s, fighting flares up between Sweden and Denmark/Norway, in the so-called Kalmar War.
+The King of Denmark, Kristian IV, moves several towns to be close to a fortress for protection.
+In 1611, the Swedes burn down Kungahälla, which at this time is located further along the Nordre River.
+Instead of rebuilding the town, King Christian IV orders the town to be rebuilt near Bohus, on the fortress island.

 Queen Blanka of Namur

-1320 – 1362 Blanka of Namur was born in 1320 and was a countess of what is now a province in Belgium.
-Through her marriage to King Magnus Eriksson, in 1335 she became a Swedish, Norwegian and Scanian queen.
-The wedding took place at Bohus Fortress where the celebration lasted for several days.
-Bohus became a residence of royalty for many years to come.
-Together they had two sons, Erik and Håkan, and three daughters.
-Håkan Magnusson was appointed King of Norway in 1343 by the Norwegian nobles.
+Blanka of Namur is born in 1320 and is Countess of what is now a province of Belgium.
+She becomes Queen of Sweden, Norway and Skåne from 1335 through her marriage to King Magnus Eriksson.
+The wedding takes place at Bohus Castle where the celebrations last for several days.
+Bohus became the royal residence for many years to come.

 Watch the movie